By Deborah Jorgenson

-As soon as Hospice came in, a weight was lifted off of our shoulders.
+As soon as Ohio’s Hospice of Dayton came in, a weight was lifted off of our shoulders.
 We knew that the amazing nurses and aides would be there to care for mom and support our family during her final days.
-Mom looked forward to the visits; they were comforting to her because she knew that there was going to be someone checking on her and, more importantly to her, making sure her family was ok.
-Hospice provided peace of mind.
+Mom looked forward to the visits; they were comforting to her, because she knew that there was going to be someone checking on her and, more importantly to her, making sure her family was okay.
+Ohio’s Hospice of Dayton provided peace of mind.

 We never know how we touch the lives of the people we encounter each day and we never know how they will touch ours.
-I hope that I can touch the hearts of the families and patients I talk to in a way that makes them feel cared for, comforted and understood.
-Because, that is our mission at hospice and why I am grateful to say: I am Hospice of Dayton.
+I hope that I can touch the hearts of the families and patients I talk to in a way that makes them feel cared for, comforted, and understood.
+Because, that is our mission at Ohio’s Hospice of Dayton and why I am grateful to say: I am Ohio’s Hospice of Dayton.